A woman was late for her flight. So she told airline workers there was a bomb on the plane, police say.

 Verbitsky’s alleged threat represents the latest case of airline passengers causing public and often viral disturbances in recent months.
 She is at least the second person accused of making a bomb threat at the Fort Lauderdale airport in the last two months.

-In July, 74-year-old Wegal Rosen was arrested after allegedly telling an employee at the ticketing counter there was a bomb in his bag, forcing the airport to evacuate three terminals, close roads, and cancel or delay dozens of flights.
+In July, 74-year-old Wegal Rosen was arrested after allegedly telling an employee at the ticketing counter there was a bomb in his bag, forcing the airport to evacuate three terminals, close roads and cancel or delay dozens of flights.
 Rosen was charged with the same crime as Verbitsky and could face up to 15 years in prison.
 A judge ordered him not to return to the Fort Lauderdale airport.

 A month earlier, federal law enforcement arrested a Georgia man after he allegedly called into Lehigh Valley International Airport in Allentown, Pa., concerned that his daughter was smuggling marijuana on a flight.
 Frustrated, he asked a Delta employee what they would do if he said there was a bomb on the plane, according to prosecutors.
 The plane, already on the tarmac, was evacuated, and authorities did not find a bomb or drugs.